HORNETJOE/lifecycle-models/README.md

 # lifecycle-models
 - Waterfall
-    - The waterfall model is a relatively linear sequential design approach for certain areas of engineering design
+    - The waterfall model is a relatively linear sequential design approach for certain areas of engineering design.
     ## Advantages
     - Simple and easy to understand and use